VOLUNTEER HANDBOOK AND POLICIES

 - Groups and families volunteering at the Rescue Mission should have a maximum ratio of five youth to one adult.

-- With supervision, volunteers must be able to do quality work with acceptable quantity.
+- With supervision, volunteers must be able to independently perform required duties.

 - The supervisor (group leader) must remain with and personally supervise their group.

 Health Screening for Volunteers

 - Volunteers should call in sick if they are ill, have tested positive for a communicable illness, show symptoms of a communicable illness, or have exhibited a fever over 100.5 degrees within 48 hours.

 - Any volunteer that exhibits symptoms of a communicable illness will be sent home.

 - Volunteers must comply with all NYS public health guidance and requirements, including but not limited to: quarantine, vaccination, and mask wearing.
 Requirements vary by program and are subject to change by the NYS Dept. of Health.
 The most up to date guidance can be found at: https://www.health.ny.gov/

 - Volunteers will be terminated immediately if they do not follow Volunteer health protocols.